 Aerial shot of a beach in Bali.
 [Image: Sven Piek at Unsplash]

-How To Save Paradise From Drowning in Plastic
+How To Save Bali From Drowning in Plastic

 Bali is nicknamed "The Island of Gods" with good reason.
 In many ways, it comes as close to paradise as we could imagine.
 Sadly, this image has been tarnished - trash clutters rice fields, and plastic bags line roadsides at the best of times.
 During monsoon season, strong winds blow tons of marine debris to shore.
 Flooding rivers flush rubbish from riverbanks to the coast, compounding the problem.
 The paradise known as Bali is drowning in plastic.